The Amalfi Coast with Kids: Lemon Groves, Cliff Towns, and Italian Family Magic

 The Amalfi Coast: Italian Family Magic

 The Amalfi Coast is one of those places that seems almost too beautiful to be real.
 Pastel-colored villages cling to dramatic cliffs above an impossibly blue sea, lemon groves cascade down terraced hillsides, and the scent of jasmine and fresh-baked pizza hangs in the warm Mediterranean air.
 I'd seen the photos a thousand times, but nothing prepared me for the actual experience of rounding a bend on the coastal road and seeing Positano tumbling down its cliff for the first time.
-I may have actually gasped.
+I'm not going to lie, I gasped audibly.
+Lila looked at me like I'd lost it.

 Now, full disclosure: the Amalfi Coast with kids requires more planning than a typical European city trip.
 The roads are narrow and winding, many villages involve a lot of stairs, and it's not the kind of destination where you can just wing it.
-But with the right preparation, it's an absolutely magical experience for families - the kind of trip your kids will remember forever, the one they'll tell their own children about someday.
+But with the right preparation it's an genuinely good trip for families.
+The kind of trip your kid will remember forever.

 A good compact travel stroller is useful for flat stretches and waterfront promenades, but be aware that many Amalfi Coast villages are essentially vertical.
 Positano is famously "the town that's all stairs," and you'll understand why approximately three minutes after arriving.
 For babies and toddlers, a hiking carrier is honestly more practical for getting around the villages.